 Autism can be diagnosed at any point in life, but the pathways will be different depending on your age.

-In all cases, if you think you may have autism, you should first talk to your GP or any other health or social care professional working with you.
-They will ask you questions to understand why you think you may have autism.
+In all cases, if you think you may be autistic, you should talk to a health, education or social care professional from your educational setting (e.g. the SENCO or speech and language therapist at your school / college).
+They will ask you questions to understand why you think you may be autistic.
 Based on the information gathered, they might refer you onto a specialist autism assessment pathway.

 Please see below for details of where you might be referred on to.

 Your GP (or other health / social care professional) will refer you to one of the two Child Development Services (CDS) serving the borough.
 A team of different professionals at the CDS will then meet with you and work through a series of assessments to establish whether there is evidence of autism.

 Sometimes, if you have existing mental health difficulties (e.g. depression or anxiety), you may instead be referred to the Child and Adolescent Mental Health Service (CAMHS).
 This is a slighlty different pathway but will still involve a team of professionals working with you to decide whether there is evidence of autism.